-Occupational health and safety of our employees is of the utmost priority for our business operations.
+Occupational health and safety of our employees are of the utmost priority for our business operations.
 We believe that a safe and healthy workforce is the core to drive future success.
 To this end, the Group's service line is certified in accordance with the internationally recognised OHSAS18001:2007, the Occupational Health and Safety Assessment Series.
-Besides, the Group has attained the ISO9001:2015 Quality Management System certification, which contains the Health, Safety and Environment ("HSE") Policy and the HSE Management System, to ensure stable performance and implement a robust workplace safety management system.
+Besides, the Group has attained the ISO9001:2015 Quality Management System ("QMS") certification, which contains the Health, Safety and Environment ("HSE") Policy and the HSE Management System, to ensure stable performance and implement a robust workplace safety management system.
 All of the Group's workplace and occupational health and safety policies are in compliance with relevant legislation in Malaysia, the PRC and Hong Kong.

-There were no work-related fatalities that occurred in each of the past three years including the Financial Year and there were no records of lost days due to work injury during the Financial Year (2021: no last days due to work injury).
-The Group was not aware of any material non-compliance with health and safety-related laws and regulations, including but not limited to, the Construction Industry Development Board Act 1994 of Malaysia, Factories and Machinery Act 1967 of Malaysia, the Occupational Safety and Health Act 1994 of Malaysia, the Occupational Safety and Health Ordinance of Hong Kong, the Labour Law of the People's Republic of China, Prevention and Control of Occupational Diseases Law of the People's Republic of China and the Fire Prevention Law of the People's Republic of China that would have a significant impact on the Group.
+There were no work-related fatalities that occurred in each of the past three years including the Financial Year and there were no records of lost days due to work injury during the Financial Year (2022: no last days due to work injury).
+The Group was not aware of any material non-compliance with health and safety-related laws and regulations, including but not limited to, the Construction Industry Development Board Act 1994 of Malaysia, Factories and Machinery Act 1967 of Malaysia, the Occupational Safety and Health Act 1994 of Malaysia, the Occupational Safety and Health Ordinance of Hong Kong, the Labour Law of the PRC, Prevention and Control of Occupational Diseases Law of the PRC and the Fire Prevention Law of the PRC that would have a significant impact on the Group.